transformerlab/transformerlab-docs/for-teams/advanced-install/air-gapped-systems.md

 * **Zero External Dependencies:** The platform is designed to function entirely within your perimeter.

 ### How does the orchestrator interact with our existing compute cluster?
 Our orchestrator is designed to be lightweight and transparent.
-It interacts with your hardware by **running SLURM commands directly.**
+It interacts with your hardware by **running Slurm commands directly.**

-* **The Rule of Thumb:** If a user on your system can manually submit a SLURM command from the terminal, Transformer Lab will work.
+* **The Rule of Thumb:** If a user on your system can manually submit a Slurm command from the terminal, Transformer Lab will work.
 * **Native Integration:** Because we use your native scheduler, your existing job accounting, resource limits, and auditing logs remain the "source of truth."

 ### Is the software auditable and can it run on our own hardware?